cloudtrust/mock-app-front/README.md

 #### Keycloack configuration

-* Create a new real called "mock_realm".
+* Create a new realm called "mock_realm".
+* In this realm, create a new user.
+Assign him a password.
-* Create a new client in this realm called "mock-client".
+* In this realm, create a new client called "mock-app".
+* In this client...
+  * Set "Valid Redirect URIs" to [http://localhost:4200](http://localhost:4200)
+  * Enable "Implicit Flow"

 If needed, adapt src/app/auth.config.ts.